Sudo-psc/openEMR/knowledge.md

 To upgrade to Let's Encrypt certificates (for production without browser warnings):

 **Prerequisites:**
-- The domain `openemr.example.com` must have its DNS A record pointing to the public IP address of the server.
+- The domain `<YOUR_DOMAIN>` must have its DNS A record pointing to the public IP address of the server.
 - Port 80 and 443 must be open on the server.

 **Steps to Enable Let's Encrypt:**